-Matt Corkery begins his first season as the associate head coach for Texas Tech women's basketball.
+Matt Corkery enters his second season as the associate head coach for Texas Tech women's basketball.

 Corkery, a native of Whitharral, Texas, comes to Lubbock to join head coach Candi Whitaker after five successful seasons in Washington, D.C.